foxmask/yeoboseyo/README.md

 INFO: Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

 ### Adding some Feeds to track

-on http://0.0.0.0:8000 fill the form to add new Feeds to track
+Go on http://0.0.0.0:8000 and fill the form to add new Feeds to track

-If you plan to publish RSS Feeds into a joplin note, fill the "Joplin folder" field (and don't forget to start your joplin desktop version of course), if not leave it empty.
+* If you plan to publish RSS Feeds into a joplin note, fill the "Joplin folder" field (and don't forget to start your joplin desktop version of course), if not leave it empty.
-If you plan to publish RSS Feeds on your Mastodon account, check the checkbox "Publish on Mastodon?", if not, leave it unchecked
+* If you plan to publish RSS Feeds on your Mastodon account, check the checkbox "Publish on Mastodon?", if not, leave it unchecked

+![doc/Yeoboseyo.png]

 ### Running the engine